jbmadsen/ctf-writeups/PicoCTF-2018/Reversing/be-quick-or-be-dead-1/Readme.md

 Running [strings](https://linux.die.net/man/1/strings) and [grepping](https://linux.die.net/man/1/grep) for "pico{" returned nothing as well.

-Lets run the file trough [gdb](https://www.gnu.org/software/gdb/) instead and have a look at the disassembly of the main function, and take it from there.
+Lets run the file trough [gdb](https://www.gnu.org/software/gdb/) instead,

 ```bash
 gdb be-quick-or-be-dead-1
 ```

+and have a look at the disassembly of the main function, and take it from there.

 ```gdb
 (gdb) set disassembly-flavor intel